-People have been taking on new hobbies during the pandemic—cooking, jewelry making, or adopting new pets.
+Cooking, jewelry-making, adopting new pets–there are so many hobbies out there!
 One hobby, in particular, that has been on the rise is the study of Family History and Genealogy.
 With plenty of extra time on our hands, learning about our ancestors and their stories is a great way to feel connected to them.

 Working Through the App

 Through the Family Tree application (free to download here), you can begin your genealogy journey.
 The Family Tree app allows you to build a pedigree chart, search for relatives around you, and search historical records.
 As you develop your pedigree, the app will keep track of any tasks attached to members of your ancestry.
 Icons will give you search hints, which may include information regarding temple ordinance work.